|Intro.||Noh mask list|

 dou (dō) to protect the lower body and upper leg.

-Sode, large rectangular shoulder protection made from bamboo staves and or leather plates.
+Sode, large rectangular shoulder protection made from bamboo or iron staves and or leather plates.

 Kote, armoured glove like sleeves which extended to the shoulder or han kote (kote gauntlets)

 which covered the forearms.
-Kote were made from cloth covered with lacquered bamboo plates of
+Kote were made from cloth covered with lacquered bamboo or iron plates of

 various size and shape, connected by chain armour (kusari).